lardemua/atom_documentation/docs/index.md

   <figcaption align=center>ATOM calibration pipeline.</figcaption>
 </figure>

-The <span style="color:gray">greyed out boxes </span> are steps considered to be out of the scope of ATOM, i.e., these are tasks one should do in order to configure a robot system in ROS.
-Dashed line boxes represent steps which are optional.
-They may be skipped if there is confidence that they are not required.
+The <span style="color:gray">greyed out boxes </span> are steps considered to be out of the scope of ATOM, i.e., these are tasks one should do in order to properly configure a robotic system in ROS, even if ATOM is not going to be used.
+Dashed line boxes represent steps which are optional, i.e., they may improve the calibration but are not essential to the procedure.

 Below we describe each of these stages, giving examples for the [MMTBot](examples.md#mmtbot).

 #### Robotic System Configuration

  Robotic System Configuration concerns the design and implementation of your robotic system in ROS.
-It generally involves the writting of an [UDRF](http://wiki.ros.org/urdf) or a [xacro](http://wiki.ros.org/xacro) file that describes the links and joints of your robotic system.
-It sometimes also includes de configuration of a simulation of your system in [Gazebo](https://gazebosim.org/home).
+It generally involves the writing of an [UDRF](http://wiki.ros.org/urdf) or a [xacro](http://wiki.ros.org/xacro) file that describes the links and joints of your robotic system, among other things.
+If you are not familiar with this there are ROS tutorials to [build your robot URDF](http://wiki.ros.org/urdf/Tutorials/Building%20a%20Visual%20Robot%20Model%20with%20URDF%20from%20Scratch) and also to [create your robot xacro](http://wiki.ros.org/urdf/Tutorials/Using%20Xacro%20to%20Clean%20Up%20a%20URDF%20File).

 !!!
 Note
-    We recommend using xacro files instead of urdfs.
+    To calibrate your robot with ATOM, we recommend using xacro files instead of urdfs.

+This stage may also include de configuration of a simulation of your system in [Gazebo](https://gazebosim.org/home).

-Tipically one creates a couple of ros packages for our robot, as described below.
+Typically one creates a couple of ros packages for our robot, as described below.

 **<my_robot\>_description** ros package contains the xacro files that describe your robot.
 It sometimes also contains cad models inside a models folder.
 An example from [MMTBot is here](https://github.com/miguelriemoliveira/mmtbot/tree/main/mmtbot_description).

 **<my_robot\>_bringup** ros package contains the launch files used to bringup your robotic system.
 Tipically there is a **bringup.launch** that starts the complete system.
 An example from the [MMTBot](https://github.com/miguelriemoliveira/mmtbot/blob/main/mmtbot_bringup/launch/bringup.launch).

 #### Data Logging